vkhazin/multicloud-courseware/content/course-intro/lab-console.md

 ## Microsoft Azure Cloud \(Azure\)

-1. Open a browser to [https://portal.azure.com/](https://portal.azure.com/)
+1. Open a web browser to [https://portal.azure.com/](https://portal.azure.com/)
 2. Create a new account or login with existing credentials
 3. Search for `Active Directory` and select `Azure Active Directory`
 4. Follow the link below to educate yourself on Azure AD principals